andreas-legath/teched2025-XP266/exercises/ex1/README.md

 To enable the **Release** stage in your SAP Continuous Integration and Delivery job, you need the name of the node for the upload to SAP Cloud Transport Management as well as a service key to authenticate your pipeline against it.
 We will provide these values to you.

 1. In the **Release** stage in your job details, switch on **Cloud Transport Management** using the toggle.
-2. Change the drop down to `Export from` and enter `DEV` for the name of the initial transport node that we will create in Exervice 1.4 in SAP Cloud Transport Management Service.
+2. Change the drop-down to `Export from` and enter `DEV` for the name of the initial transport node that we will create in Exercise 1.4 in SAP Cloud Transport Management Service.
 3. To add a **Service Key**, click on the value help button.
 As a result, the **Select Credentials** window pops up.
 Then click the plus button which opens the **Create Credential** popup.
     <br>![](/exercises/ex1/images/job_release_stage.png)

-4. In another browser window, open the SAP BTP cockpit and navigate to the **XP266_CENTRAL** subaccount in which the SAP Cloud Transport Management instance is availe.
+4. In another browser window, open the SAP BTP cockpit and navigate to the **XP266_CENTRAL** subaccount in which the SAP Cloud Transport Management instance is available.
 5. From the navigation area, choose **Services** → **Instances and Subscriptions**.
 6. From the **Instances** area, find the **Service Key** named **XP266CTS** of Service Cloud Transport Management.
-7. Here, in the credentials column click they *1 key* that has been created already and choose **Copy JSON** to copy the entire service key.
+7. Here, in the **credentials** column click they *1 key* that has been created already and choose **Copy JSON** to copy the entire service key.
 8. Back in SAP Continuous Integration and Delivery, paste the copied service key into the **Service Key** text box of the **Create Credentials** pop-up window.
     <br>![](/exercises/ex1/images/credential_add_ctms_key.png)